cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 module_name.object_name()
 ```

 Similar to the previous section, we can also use the `as` keyword to give the imported module an alias.
 We can then call a particular object from the module using the alias.
-Also similar to the previous section, using aliases can be useful when module names being imported conflict within our local namespace.
+Also, similar to the previous section, using aliases can be useful when module names being imported conflict within our local namespace.

 ```Python
 import module_name as alias_name